HackBulgaria/Core-Java-1/1/problems1.md

 `String copyEveryChar(String input, int k)`

 `copyEveryChar("tldr", 3) => "tttllldddrrr"`
+Important Note: There is an error in the unit test.
+If you are failing on this line:
+`assertEquals("ttt   www   rrr", problems2.copyEveryChar("t w r", 2));`
+It is because is shoud be "3" instead of "2" as an argument at the end.
+(My bad).

 ###19.
 Check for palindrome length around '*' ###
 `int getPalindromeLength(String input)`